abaksy/parallel-bst/README.md

 The binary search tree data structure is a type of tree in which all nodes in the left subtree of a particular root node carry a smaller value than that root, and all the nodes in the right subtree of that root carry a larger value than that of the root.

-To maintain consistency even when multiple threads are operating on the tree, this implementation uses Mutex locks (mutual execution) on each node.
+To maintain consistency even when multiple threads are operating on the tree, this implementation uses Mutex locks (mutual exclusion) on each node.

 To run:
 ```